 Unspecialised blood cells made in the bone marrow.
-They can grow into mature cells.

-stem cell transplant
+They can grow into mature cells. stem cell transplant inflammation.
+Also called corticosteroids. steroid therapy

 A treatment in which diseased blood cells are destroyed by high-dose chemotherapy or radiation therapy, then replaced by healthy stem cells.
-The healthy stem cells may come from the bone marrow (bone marrow transplant), from the bloodstream (peripheral blood stem cell transplant) or from umbilical cord blood (cord blood transplant).
+The healthy stem cells may come from the bone marrow (bone marrow transplant), from the bloodstream (peripheral blood stem cell transplant) or from umbilical cord blood (cord blood transplant). steroids targeted therapy

-steroids

-A class of drugs that are mostly used to reduce inflammation.
-Also called corticosteroids.
+A class of drugs mostly used to reduce